GAN decoder on a quantum toric code for noise-robust quantum teleportation: Methods

 \subsubsection{Initialization process}

-Before Alice and Bob execute teleportation, $2L^2$ EPR pairs are prepared
+Before Alice and Bob execute teleportation, $d^2$ EPR pairs are prepared

-where $L=d$ is equal to the code distance of the quantum surface code, $i = 1,2, \cdots ,2{L^2}$.
+where $d$ is the code distance of the quantum toric code, $i = 1,2, \cdots ,{d^2}$.
 Alice holds set A of particles, and Bob holds set B of particles.
-The quantum state that we want to teleport is made up by $2L^2$ generic qubits, denoted as $ \left| \phi \right\rangle$.
-Each qubit is teleported using a pair of EPR states.
+The states we aim to teleport are the data qubits of toric code, consisting of $d^2$ physical qubits, denoted as $ \left| \phi \right\rangle$.
+Each data qubit is teleported using a pair of EPR states.